voucherifyio/voucherify-nodejs-sdk/README.md

 ##### 5. With order amount

 Redeeming a gift voucher requires to pass an amount that you wish to withdraw from the voucher.
+The same applies to vouchers with validation rules on order's total amount.
 Order amount have to be expressed in cents, as an integer.
 For example $22.50 should be provided as 2250:

 ```javascript